Kabraxis/tutorial-java/create_installer_exe_in_Java/README.md

 ## 4# New icon for the installer

 -   So, there is your `Main-1.0.exe` file inside your project’s `folder`.
 It usually has the same icon as your actual program.
-I personally don’t like it when the installer and the program share the same icon, as they can easier mistake with each otter **🦦**.
+Personally, I don’t like the installer and the program shareing the same icon, as they can easier be mistaken with each otter **🦦**.
 And right here comes Resource Hack into play.

 -   `Run` Resource Hack from its desktop or start menu shortcut.